What is black spot disease?

 When I was researching treatments, I wanted to avoid using strong chemicals on my roses for fear of burning them.
 I tried several mixtures including diluted milk, a baking soda solution, and a white vinegar / oil concoction.
 None of them were successful for me.
 Next, I purchased a 3-in-1 Neem Oil product that was touted to be a combination fungicide / miticide / insecticide.
 Since Neem Oil is a natural product I was willing to give it a go.
 I was very surprised with the results that I had with the Neem Oil spray and continue to use it successfully on my roses when I have an outbreak.
 Just a note to not spray your roses in the morning or during the day, because it can cause burning on the leaves in the same way that watering during the day can cause.
 I spray my roses every other evening during our rainy season until I notice all of the black spots are gone from the infected plant.

 I will link the spray I have used on my roses and would love to hear if it works as well for you.
+In the future, when purchasing roses look for more disease resistant strains will also help to minimize the spread of black spot.
 Good luck and happy gardening!